This month we read 20,000 Leagues under the Sea for our homeschool book club. Books often inspires us to craft, and this one was no exception.

-This simple squid craft is perfect after reading a sea animal book.
+This simple ocean animal craft is perfect for a sea animal unit.
 It also makes a fun summer craft.

 - Construction Paper (We used multi-colored scrapbooking paper.)

 - Wiggly Eyes

 To make your squid, cut your colored paper into the following parts:

 - 2 slightly pointy ovals

 For younger children you may want to have the pieces cut out ahead of time, or you could draw them and have your child cut out the pieces.
 (This is a great way for preschoolers to practice scissor skills.)

 For older children you can show them how to use the ruler to measure and draw the parts themselves.

 Once you have your pieces cut out, glue the square to the back of the triangle to form the squid’s fins.
 Then glue the triangle to the top of the rectangle to form the mantle.

 Using clear tape, secure 2 pieces of ribbon (ours our 10 inches long) to the back of the squid’s mantle.
 These will form the feeding tentacles.